daattali/beautiful-jekyll/_drafts/2018-03-12-vcenter-6-5-hybrid-certificates-with-microsoft-ca.md

 -Go to "Pending Requests" > Right click on the certificate > "All tasks" > "Issue".

--Go to "Issued certificates" > Open the certificate > "Details" > "Copy to file" > Chose "Base 64 encoded X.509" and save it somewhere (I save it directly to a share \\srv-vcenter\certs\srv.cer).
+-Go to "Issued certificates" > Open the certificate > "Details" > "Copy to file" > Chose "Base 64 encoded X.509" and save it somewhere (I send it directly to a my vCenter \\srv-vcenter\certs\srv.cer).

 -Right click on the CA > "Properties" > "View certificate" > Save it at the same location (\\srv-vcenter\certs\root.cer).